MScofield/squarespace-template-helper/README.md

 #### Testing JavaScript hooking locally

 There's an [index.html](sandbox/index.html) file in the sandbox folder that links up your compiled JavaScript and CSS files.
 That's a great way to test JavaScript hooking methods prior to taking them into Squarespace.
-To use, simply open the index.html in your browser, open up your DevTools console, add some HTML hooks and refresh your browser.
+To use, simply open the index.html in your browser, open up your DevTools console, add some HTML hooks that match your custom JavaScript modules, and refresh your browser.